LAFemTech/lafemtech.github.io/README.md

 # LATechWomen

-LA Tech Women is an evolving resource guide that will contain useful information for the local community, including...
+LA Tech Women is an evolving resource guide that will contain useful information for the local community.

+* Currently all of the resources and content are stored in an in-progress/draft in the WIKI but feel free to check it out and add details!
+To be moved to Github Pages soon! *

+Lists to include...

 - Local Women's Tech and Coding Groups
 - Non-profit organizations and resources